 West Africa is often associated with the diamond trade, with many of the world's best gems coming out of the region.

-Homosexuality has been illegal in Ghana since the 1800s, with offences attracting a minimum sentence of 10 years in prison.
+Homosexuality has been illegal in Ghana since the 1800s, with offenses attracting a minimum sentence of 10 years in prison.
 LGBTQ people are heavily discriminated against and violence towards the LGBTQ community does occur.
 The local gay party scene is mostly underground and there have been reports of local straight men scamming/blackmailing unsuspecting gay travelers in nightclubs and bars.

 It's strongly advised that LGBTQ travelers remain discreet and avoid public displays of affection.